 Course Guide: TPC Deere Run is a drag-strip of a Par 71 where you'd better make birdies or pack your bags come Friday evening.
-Brian Harman managed 3 eagles (always a bonus) and 22 birdies when winning his first Tour title here 12 months ago; whilst Zach Johnson and Jordan Spieth made 24 and 25 birdies respectively when enjoying their success in 2013 and 2012.
+Ryan Moore, Jordan Spieth and Brian Harman all managed an eagle or 3 (always a bonus) and 21/22 birdies respectively when winning the last 3 renewals, whilst Zach Johnson and Spieth again made 24 and 25 birdies when enjoying their successes in 2013 and 2012.
 A minimum 1-in-3 birdie or better conversion is traditionally required to get the job done at the John Deere Classic with the course giving chances to both the shortest and longest players.
 It's also abundantly clear that the tournament eventually evaporates down to a putting contest where a sub-1.7 Putts per GIR performance is required if a player wants to be in the Sunday afternoon mix.

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Zurich Classic / China Open and includes both PGA Tour and European Tour.
-Players must have played in a minimum of 3 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Wells Fargo Championship and includes PGA Tour and European Tour events.
+Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

 Zach Johnson: "I think starting on 14, you've got often times a reachable par 4, a birdie hole, but a hole that if you're just a little bit off, a bogey hole.
 15 is a really good par 4.
 Obviously 16 assuming it's one of the signature holes here if not the signature hole, great little par 3.
 A birdieable, maybe even eagle hole on 17, and then a brutal but fair 18th hole with a lot of opportunity and I would say treachery around the corner.
 It's just because of the character of the last five holes here, I think.
 I don't want to equate it to another golf course, but I look at I'm not saying we're going to have seven straight birdies to finish, but if you look at TPC River Highlands, it's kind of got that sort of ingredient, where you have a reachable par 5, you've got a short par 4, a par 3, a lot of water, and just holes that you can either go really, really low or it can really bite you, and I think that's why you see a little bit of movement and guys just kind of bunching up at the end."